03 March - 04 May 2021

 Number of applications and previous grants

-The conditions described in this section only apply to the Swedish applicant (project leader).
+The requirements described in this section only apply to applicants (project leaders) from Sweden.

 What grants may I apply for simultaneously from the Swedish Research Council?

 You may only submit one application for this grant under this call.
-Other restrictions relating to the grants you may apply for in the same year are shown in the table below.
+The table below shows information and restrictions on the grants you may apply for during the same year.

 What requirements apply if I already have a grant from the Swedish Research Council?